-Wisdom cultures around the world have developed an intimate knowledge of place - how to survive and thrive in a region, how to know the patterns of nature, and how to fully inhabit one’s body and sensory system - realizing the oneness of nature and each person’s role within that larger pattern.
-Every environment demanded specialty skills for survival.
+Traditional and wisdom cultures around the world have developed an intimate knowledge of place - how to survive and thrive in a region, how to know the patterns of nature, and how to fully inhabit one’s body and sensory system - realizing the oneness of nature and each person’s role within that larger pattern.
+Every environment demanded specialty skills for wilderness living or survival.
 And while specialty skills for survival are less necessary today, it is still true that humans are designed to be connected - to one another, to our communities, to ourselves, to our landscapes, to our bio-region, to animals, to plants, to cycles and seasons.

 The connection we speak of is not about beliefs, religions, or ideologies.
 It is about ergonomics; it is a part of the efficient design for all human and non-human animals.
-To be connected and in relationship with our world is simply who we are.
+To be connected, present, and in relationship with our world is simply who we are.

-As mental health practitioners, we are witness to the many impacts of disconnection in modern society as well as to the benefits of re-engagement through nature therapies and nature connection activities.
+As mental health practitioners, Relational Rewilding is witness to the many impacts of disconnection in modern society as well as to the benefits of re-engagement through nature therapies and nature connection activities.
 In addition, I'll be honest and say we crave neighbors and a community that are grounded, resilient, aware, inclusive, helpful, and are aligned with their unique gifts to share with the world.
 We also want to embody these qualities ourselves.
 A primary factor we have found in people that live such attributes at the highest level are those that have deep connections with nature.
 So it is with hopes of a better world full of connected, healthy, interdependent, vital, caring people and healthy environments, that RRNG offers it's services.

 Herbology & Foraging

 The mission of Relational Rewilding Nature Guiding is to foster mutually enhancing relationships between people and nature that inspire ecological participation and inner-wilderness exploration .

 Jefferson County parks, wildlife areas, national forests, nature centers, Lookout Mountain, our property on LM, your back yard.